 192 = 11000000

 168 = 10101000

 32 = 00100000

 47 = 00101111

-The first method to do in converting decimal to binary numbers is to understand the corresponding decimal digits of the byte.
-As stated above, there are 8 bits in 1 byte or can also be known as an Octet, and every bit corresponds to specific digits based on the most significant bit (MSB) and the least significant bit (LSB).
+The first thing to do in converting decimal to binary system is to understand the corresponding decimal digits of the byte.
+As stated earlier, there are 8 bits in 1 byte, and every bit corresponds to specific digits based on the most significant bit (MSB) and the least significant bit (LSB).

 Now we take the number 168, for example, and convert it to a binary number.
-To do so, we will have to do a simple addition method of values based on the table above to get the corresponding decimal number.
-Each 1’s should be an addend, and 0’s are disregarded.
+To do so, we must do a simple addition method of values based on the table above to get the corresponding decimal number.
+Each 1’s should be added, and 0’s should be disregarded.

-To convert decimal to binary, first, subtract the decimal value to the MSB value of the octet and continue the process until you subtract to the LSB value or your result is already zero.
-All the results with a positive value or zero will be counted as a one and to be subtracted to the next value and, if not, will be considered as 0.
+Now, subtract the decimal value from the MSB value of the octet and continue the process until you subtract the LSB value or your result is already zero.
+All the results with a positive value or zero will be counted as a 1, subtracted to the next value, and, if not, will be considered 0.

 168 -128 = 40 (1)